SSrustworthy/DLRML-docs/docs/explore/Other/Downtown Disney District/Disney_Wonderful_World_of_Sweets.md

 **Dates**: January 22, 2025

 Plays inside the Disney Wonderful World of Sweets shop, which opened in DTDD on January 22, 2025.
 Tracklist compiled by VJ based on a reference recording by pixelated.
 This appears to be closely related to the Minnie and Friends Breakfast in the Park and Goofy’s Kitchen character breakfast loops.
+See MouseBits, [https://forums.mousebits.com/threads/disney-wonderful-world-of-sweets.11139/](https://forums.mousebits.com/threads/disney-wonderful-world-of-sweets.11139/) (2025).

 ## Tracklist